nd1511/OMASGAN_/README.md

 This Code Repository contains a PyTorch implementation of the OMASGAN model.

-# Environments - Requirements:
+Environments - Requirements: Python3.7 and PyTorch1.3
-Python3.7
-PyTorch1.3

 Date: Wednesday 13 January 2021: Creation of the Code Repository for OMASGAN.